-It’s natural for companies to want to be thorough when assessing a possible new hire.
-However, there’s a big difference between two-stage thorough and five-stage thorough.
-One recent article about the modern job interview process outlined SIX stages – not including the screening call!
+It's natural for companies to want to be thorough when assessing a possible new hire.
+However, there's a big difference between two-stage thorough and five-stage thorough.
+A recent article about the modern job interview process outlined SIX stages – not including the screening call!

-The issue with having so many stages is that it can lead to interview fatigue – both for applicants and your hiring team.
-Long interview processes also make it more likely that applicants will be given other offers – especially when the applicants in question come from today’s high-demand tech talent pool.
+The issue with having so many stages is that it can lead to interview fatigue – for both applicants and your hiring team.
+Long interview processes also make it more likely that applicants will be given other offers – especially when the applicants in question come from today's high-demand tech talent pool.

 2. Lack of communication.

 Which leads on to the next point; the longer you dally in making a decision of whether or not to make an offer to a candidate, the more likely it is that they'll be lost to another company.
 To put it simply: you snooze, you lose!

 That being said, it is better to not just throw offers out before you're sure!
 What you can do instead is ensure your applicants stay engaged throughout the process.
 This can be done by staying in contact with them in between interviews, and by condensing your interview process as much as possible.

 Equally, important is that you properly communicate with the applicants you decide not to move forward with.
 If you work with recruiters, be sure to give them feedback to pass on to applicants after an interview.
 And once you decide not to go forward with somebody, don't delay in telling them.